-We, our directors and executive officers, and holders of substantially all of our common stock, including the selling stockholders, have agreed or will agree, subject to certain exceptions and provisions that may allow for the earlier release of shares, not to dispose of or hedge any of their common stock or securities convertible into or exchangeable for shares of common stock during the period from the date of this prospectus continuing through the date that is 180 days after the date of this prospectus, subject to earlier termination on the date on which an open trading window period commences following our release of earnings for the quarter ending December 31, 2023, except with the prior written consent of Goldman Sachs & Co.
+We and our officers, directors, and holders of substantially all of our common stock, including the selling stockholders, have agreed with the underwriters, subject to certain exceptions, not to dispose of or hedge any of their common stock or securities convertible into or exchangeable for shares of common stock during the period from the date of this prospectus continuing through the date days after the date of this prospectus, except with the prior written consent of Goldman Sachs & Co.
 LLC.
-See the section titled "Shares Eligible for Future Sale" for a discussion of certain early release provisions and transfer restrictions.
+See the section titled "Shares Eligible for Future Sale" for a discussion of certain transfer restrictions.